Indianapolis Greyhounds football: Rivalries

 By the mid-1990s the Pumas of St. Joseph's College were the only other Division II football program in Indiana and became the main football rival of the Greyhounds.
 The two teams first played in 1971 and met annually through 2007 (except for 1998), then again from 2012 through 2016.
 It was a conference rivalry except for the years 1996–2007, first in the ICC, then the Heartland, the MIFC, and finally the GLVC.
 When St. Joseph's closed at the end of the 2016–17 academic year, Indianapolis led the series 30–10–1, on the strength of 17 consecutive victories from 1995 onward.

-Among opponents currently on the Indianapolis schedule, the longest-standing rivalry is with Ashland.
-The two teams met in 2025 for the 35th time in 72 seasons.
+Among opponents on future Indianapolis schedules, the longest-standing rivalry is with Hillsdale.
+The Greyhounds first played the Chargers in 1978, then five more times as a non-conference opponent through 1989.
+The two teams met annually from 1990 through 2009 as members of the MIFC and GLIAC, and as non-conference rivals in all but two seasons from 2013 through 2024.
+Indianapolis has won the last six meetings to take a 20–16 lead in the series.
+In 2027, the rivalry will resume as an annual conference matchup, when Indianapolis joins the Great Midwest Athletic Conference (G-MAC).

+Other traditional rivals on future Indianapolis schedules include Ashland.
 The Greyhounds first played the Eagles in 1954, but the heyday of the series came in the years 1980–2011, when they played almost annually (28 times in 32 seasons) as conference rivals in the Heartland, MIFC, and GLIAC.
 Indianapolis has won the three most recent contests (in 2013, 2019, and 2025) to narrow the Greyhounds' deficit in the series to 14–21.
+In 2027, the rivalry will resume as an annual conference matchup, when Indianapolis joins the G-MAC.